team-datascience/blog/docs/tools/git-cheat-sheet.md

 ```
 ![iloveA-i](assets/image.png)

-The git config command is a convenience function that is used to set Git configuration values on a global or local project level.
-These configuration levels correspond to . gitconfig text files.
-Executing git config will modify a configuration text file.
+It is used to set Git configuration values on a global level.

 ![iloveA-i](assets/list.png)